rotorflight/rotorflight-firmware/docs/SmartFuel.md

 ## Configuration

-SmartFuel is enabled by setting `smartfuel` to `VOLTAGE` or `CURRENT`.
+SmartFuel is enabled by setting `smartfuel` to `VOLTAGE`, `CURRENT`, or `COMBINED`.
 Set `smartfuel = OFF` to disable it; the firmware then falls back to consumption-based or linear-voltage charge level as described above.

 SmartFuel anchors its initial percent on the first voltage sample after the battery monitoring code declares the pack present (i.e. once cell-count auto-detection has completed).
 It does not run its own settling timer.